ABOUT Roatan

 Roatan’s Wildlife: A Haven for Endemic Species

 The terrestrial ecosystems on Roatan support an abundance of wildlife.
 While many species found here are the same animals on the mainland, the isolation of the Bay Islands has provided an opportunity for some endemic species to evolve.
 There are presently nine species and two sub-species of animals endemic to the Bay Islands.
 Some of these species are the Roatán Parrot (Amazona xantholora), the Roatán Agouti (Dasyprocta ruatanica), the Roatán Coral Snake (Micrurus ruatanica), the Marmosa (Marmosa ruatanica) (mouse opossum), and the Rosy Boa (Boa constrictor).
-Five species are mollusks described by Professor Emilio Garcia of Louisiana State University in cooperation with RIMS.
+Five species are mollusks, as described by Professor Emilio Garcia of Louisiana State University in cooperation with RIMS.
 Wildlife that is extinct or extirpated from the Bay Islands includes the Caribbean Monk Seal (now extinct), the West Indian Manatee, and the Brown and Red-Footed Boobies.

 Embracing Roatan’s Natural Beauty